-A share fulfilling the requirements of section 9C will automatically be on capital account, even if the taxpayer held the shares as trading stock.
+Proceeds in respect of a share fulfilling the requirements of section 9C will automatically be on capital account, even if the taxpayer held the shares as trading stock.
 This result applies to both gains and losses.
 Thus a share-dealer is unable to elect out of section 9C in order to claim losses on disposal of qualifying shares on revenue account.